-8.3.
 Tagging and Filtering

 Both concepts use the same filter grammar in their filter expressions.
-See Section 5.1 and Section 5.2 for usage hints.
+See the section called "The Filtering Dialog" and the section called "The Tagging Dialog" for usage hints.

 Conceptually there is a different filter for each class of events: function events, messages and collective operations.
-During analysis the right filter expression is evaluated for each event and the event is tagged or passed on, if the expression is true while it is left untagged or suppressed, if the expression is false
+During analysis the right filter expression is evaluated for each event and the event is tagged or passed on, if the expression is true while it is left untagged or suppressed, if the expression is false.